Conservation volunteering on the Galapagos Islands

 - Full orientation and induction to project before you begin

-- Shared accommodation at the conservation project
+- Shared self-catering accommodation

 - Donation to the project